Low-Glycaemic Diet for Acne: What the Evidence Shows & How to Build It

-Can a low glycemic diet improve acne?
+Can a low glycaemic diet improve acne?

 Acne isn’t just a surface‑level issue — it’s closely tied to hormones, inflammation, and how your body processes sugar.
-That’s why low‑glycemic eating has become one of the most researched and effective dietary approaches for clearer skin.
+That’s why low‑glycaemic eating has become one of the most researched and effective dietary approaches for clearer skin.

-What is a low glycemic diet?
+What is a low glycaemic diet?

-Low‑glycemic eating helps stabilise these pathways, making breakouts less likely.
+Low‑glycaemic eating helps stabilise these pathways, making breakouts less likely.

 Low GI foods: digested slowly → stable energy